Olorunseye1234/First-DSA-Project-Documentation/README.md

 Purpose: To compare sales performance across different branches or regions within Lagos State.

 ## Tools Used
-- Microsoft Excel: For data collection,data cleaning and data modeling.
+- Microsoft Excel: For data collection,data cleaning and data modeling(https:/www.microsoft.com)
 - SQL Server: For queries, joins, and data transformation.
 - Power BI: For creating Visual dashboards and interactive reporting.
 - PowerPoint: For Presentation.